 Early Childhood (A.A.S.)

 The A.A.S. degree in Early Childhood is a National Association for the Education of Young Children (NAEYC) accredited program emphasizing best practices in the education and care of young children, birth through age eight.
-The curriculum offers a solid base of theory and practice through early childhood course work and field experiences, including a 230-hour practicum offered in a range of settings such as public schools, community agencies, child care centers, and private preschools on and off campus.
-The program includes a foundation in the liberal arts and career/college transfer preparation.
-An exit portfolio is required and assists graduates transitioning to work and/or higher education.
-The program is designed for seamless transfer into the Early Childhood Department’s B.S. program in Child Care and Development.
+The program includes a foundation in the liberal arts and sciences.
+The curriculum offers a solid base of theory and practice through early childhood course work.
+A 230-hour practicum is offered in a variety of settings designed to meet students' career goals.
+Opportunities for practicum are provided in placements such as early childhood programs, community agencies, and public schools.
+Graduates are assisted in transitioning to careers in the profession and/or higher education.
+A portfolio is required.
+The program is designed for seamless transfer into the B.S. in Early Childhood Studies: Birth – Age 5.

 - Apply Now